Top-Rated Tourist Attractions in Vienne

 Musée des Beaux Arts et D'Archéologie

-In Vienne, just east of St Maurice is the Musée des Beaux-Arts et d'Archéologie (Gallo-Roman antiquities, faience, pictures of the 16th-19th C., fine old furniture).
+Just east of St Maurice is the Musée des Beaux-Arts et d'Archéologie (Gallo-Roman antiquities, faience, pictures of the 16th-19th C., fine old furniture).

-In Vienne, near the Rhône, is the church of St-Pierre, one of France's oldest medieval churches (sixth-10th C), which now houses the Musée Lapidaire, with a large collection including mosaics, sarcophagi, fragments of sculpture and architectural elements.
+Near the Rhône, is the church of St-Pierre, one of France's oldest medieval churches (sixth-10th C), which now houses the Musée Lapidaire, with a large collection including mosaics, sarcophagi, fragments of sculpture and architectural elements.

-In Vienne, in the Jardin Public, to the south of the town, is a short section of a Roman road of the A.D. fourth century.Farther south is the Pyramid, a 26m/85ft high obelisk which stood at one end of the Roman circus.
+In the Jardin Public, to the south of the town, is a short section of a Roman road of the A.D. fourth century.Farther south is the Pyramid, a 26m/85ft high obelisk which stood at one end of the Roman circus.

-In Vienne, southeast of the Place de l'Hôtel de Ville, at the foot of Mont Pipet, is a large Roman theater of the A.D. first C, which originally had seating for 13,500 spectators.
+Southeast of the Place de l'Hôtel de Ville, at the foot of Mont Pipet, is a large Roman theater of the A.D. first C, which originally had seating for 13,500 spectators.

-In Vienne, from the summit of Mont Pipet, on which are a statue of the Virgin, a modern chapel, the ruins of the Château de la Bâtie and remains of defensive walls, there is a fine view of the town and the church of St-Maurice.
+From the summit of Mont Pipet, on which are a statue of the Virgin, a modern chapel, the ruins of the Château de la Bâtie and remains of defensive walls, there is a fine view of the town and the church of St-Maurice.

 St André le Bas